superblocksteam/import-action/README.md

           token: ${{ secrets.SUPERBLOCKS_TOKEN }}
 ```

+The above shows a standalone workflow.
+If you want to incorporate it as part of an existing workflow/job, simply copy the checkout and push steps into your workflow.

 You can also pin to a [specific release version](https://github.com/superblocksteam/import-action/releases) in the format @v1.x.x.

 ## Inputs